 The Group's principal credit risk is trade debtors.
 The Group has in place rigorous credit control and credit insurance mechanisms to minimise the level of doubtful debts.
-In 2021/22 bad debts represented only 0.00% of annual turnover (2020/21: 0.00%).
+In the financial year bad debts represented only 0.00% of annual turnover (PY: 0.00%).
 The Group's debtors are monitored to avoid significant concentration of credit risk.